-Gerald Moloney has been a director of the Group since 2016, having served for many years on the boards of Yeoman International Group Limited and Yeoman Capital S.A..
-He is an executive with the Group since 2018 and is a member of the Executive Committee.
+Gerald Moloney has been a director of the Group since 2016, having served for many years on the boards of Yeoman International Group Limited and Yeoman Capital S.A.
+He is an executive with the Group since 2018.
 He holds a law degree from University College Cork and qualified as a solicitor in 1981.
 He worked for a period in European law in Brussels and has many years' experience working in the areas of commercial law and commercial litigation.
 He is a founding partner of the commercial and litigation law firm, G.J.
 Moloney, with offices in Dublin and Cork, Ireland.
 Mr. Moloney is a citizen of the Republic of Ireland.